Yachim/Advent-of-Code/AoC2015/README.md

    - ❌ doesn't support indexing or slicing
    - ❌ doesn't allow duplicate elements
 #### frozenset
-Immutable version of set.
-Can be an element of a set (normal set can't).
+An immutable version of a set.
+Can be an element of a set (a normal set can't).

 ### set(a) ^ set(b)
 Returns symmetric difference from sets a and b.